3.1. Enrolment requirements

 Part-time students must:

 a. have been admitted to a graduate program as part-time students;

 b. be enrolled and pay fees for part-time students; and

 c. be enrolled in six course units or less per term, unless otherwise specified in specific program regulations.

-Special students are students who may take certain graduate courses without being admitted to a graduate program or intending to complete a graduate degree.
-Special students may enrol in a graduate course provided they obtain the prior approval of the academic unit offering the course.
+Non-degree students are students who may take certain graduate courses without being admitted to a graduate program or intending to complete a graduate degree.
+Non-degree student may enrol in a graduate course provided they obtain the prior approval of the academic unit offering the course.
 They must meet the requirements that apply to the courses in which they enrol, such as prerequisites, attendance requirements, assignments, examinations and passing grades.

 Students may enrol in individual courses as auditors with prior permission of the academic unit offering the course.
 Auditors attend courses without completing assignments or writing examinations but are subject to the course’s participation and attendance requirements.